tejasmanohar/omnus/README.md

 # Omnus

-An offline mobile music streaming service.
+An offline mobile music streaming server.

 ## How?